ygteker/Flickard/README.md

 ## Overview

-Zbam is an intuitive iOS flashcard application that transforms learning into an engaging experience.
+Flickard is an intuitive iOS flashcard application that transforms learning into an engaging experience.
 Using familiar swipe gestures, users can interact with flashcards in a fun, Tinder-like interface while tracking their progress through beautiful visualizations.

+The app comes bundled with **36 vocabulary packs** for German-English learning, organized by CEFR difficulty levels (A1-C2).
+An AI-powered suggestion engine recommends cards tailored to your learning profile.

-Whether you're learning a new language, studying for exams, or memorizing anything else — Zbam makes the process smooth and enjoyable.
+Whether you're learning a new language, studying for exams, or memorizing anything else — Flickard makes the process smooth and enjoyable.

 ## Features

 ### Swipe to Learn
-Interact with flashcards using intuitive swipe gestures.
+Interact with flashcards using intuitive swipe gestures with haptic feedback.
 Swipe right when you know it, left when you don't.
 Tap to flip and reveal the answer.

 ### Smart Progress Tracking
 Every swipe is recorded.
-Zbam maintains a history of your responses for each card, helping you identify which cards need more practice.
+Flickard maintains a history of your responses for each card, helping you identify which cards need more practice.

 ### Visual Statistics
 Beautiful pie charts and detailed breakdowns show your learning progress at a glance.
 See which cards you've mastered and which need attention.

 ### Card Management
 Create, edit, and organize your flashcards with ease.
 View swipe history for individual cards and track your improvement over time.

+### Content Packs
+Browse and add from 36 pre-built vocabulary packs covering German-English vocabulary at various CEFR difficulty levels:
+- **A1 (Beginner):** Animals, Body Parts, Clothing, Colors & Numbers, Everyday Items, Family, Food & Drink, Greetings, School & Learning, Time & Calendar
+- **A2 (Elementary):** City & Directions, Communication, Emotions, Health, Hobbies, Home & Living, Shopping, Travel, Weather, Work
+- **B1 (Intermediate):** Business, Culture & Arts, Education, Environment, Law & Justice, Media, Relationships, Science, Society, Technology

+### AI-Powered Suggestions
+Personalized card recommendations based on your learning profile.
+The suggestion engine analyzes your swipe history, identifies weak areas, and recommends cards at the right difficulty level.
+Uses on-device AI (iOS 26+) with a smart heuristic fallback for older devices.

 ## Screenshots